Types of Pituitary Tumors

 Find a Specialist Near You

-Growth hormone is necessary for normal growth in children and helps adults maintain healthy bone and muscle tissue.
-Pituitary adenomas that cause overproduction of growth hormone in adults can lead to acromegaly, or enlarged bones in the hands, feet and face, accompanied by other symptoms:
+Growth hormone (GH) is necessary for normal child development and helps adults maintain healthy bone and muscle tissue.
+Overproduction of GH can lead to acromegaly, or enlarged bones in the hands, feet and face.

 • Fingers and/or toes becoming wider